osg-htc/docs/docs/site-planning.md

 ### Runtime environment

-The OSG provides a very minimal runtime environment that can be deployed via [tarball](/worker-node/install-wn-tarball), [RPM](/worker-node/install-wn), or through a [global filesystem](/worker-node/install-wn-oasis) on your cluster's worker nodes.
+The OSG requires a very minimal runtime environment that can be deployed via [tarball](/worker-node/install-wn-tarball), [RPM](/worker-node/install-wn), or through a [global filesystem](/worker-node/install-wn-oasis) on your cluster's worker nodes.